openstack-archive/tripleo-docs/doc/source/advanced_deployment/ssl.rst

 Deploying with SSL
 ==================

-TripleO supports deploying with SSL on the public OpenStack endpoints.
+TripleO supports deploying with SSL on the public OpenStack endpoints as well as deploying SSL in the internal network for most services.

 This document will focus on deployments using network isolation.
 For more details on deploying that way, see